 The Department of Geography requires a final oral examination for all Ph.D. students.
 This examination will consist of a public 45-minute oral presentation of the dissertation that is open to the public, followed by a closed-door examination by members of the doctoral committee only.
-All members of the doctoral committee (whether certifying the dissertation or not) must be present during the public and private examination.
+All members of the doctoral must be physically present during the public and private examination.
 The candidate will not be considered to have passed the Final Exam with more than one "not passed" decision, regardless of the size of the doctoral committee.

 Doctoral students who have failed to file the dissertation after ten years from the date of advancement to candidacy must provide a letter from the Committee Chair to the Graduate Division, indicating why the student should not be required to repeat requirements (coursework, qualifying examinations).
 The Graduate Division requires a final oral examination (defense of the dissertation) of all such candidates.
+Please consult with the Student Affairs Officer for more information.